Audi S7 Sportback hatchback review

 MPG, running costs & CO2

-Emissions drop from 220 to 170g/km of CO2 but, while it's nice to know the latest version is much cleaner for the environment, this won't reduce running costs.
-Benefit-in-Kind for company-car drivers is still in the top tier and road tax costs £145 - after five renewals of £465 owing to the VED surcharge on cars costing more than £40,000.
+Emissions drop from 220 to 188g/km of CO2 but, while it's nice to know the latest version is much cleaner for the environment, this won't reduce running costs.
+Benefit-in-Kind for company-car drivers is still in the top tier and road tax costs £140 - after five renewals of £465 owing to the VED surcharge on cars costing more than £40,000.

 Engines, drive & performance

 The Audi S7 TDI has both an electric compressor and conventional turbocharger, giving an instant shove of torque when you press the accelerator before the normal turbo gets going.
-This gives the big Audi rampant acceleration even at low revs, dispatching the 0-62mph sprint in 5.1 seconds.
+This gives the big Audi rampant acceleration even at low revs thanks to the pulling power of the diesel engine, dispatching the 0-62mph sprint in 5.1 seconds.
 The car’s top speed is limited to 155mph.

 Interior & comfort